HaxeFlixel/haxeflixel.com/src/documents/documentation/02_handbook/flixel-tools.html.md

 flixel template -n <name>
 ```

-Compile all demos for specified platform (flash if not specified):
+You can compile all demos for specified platform using __test demos__ command (flash if not specified):

 Valid platforms: flash, neko, windows, mac, linux, ios, android, html5 (experimental)